 (a) The best practice is to become proactive and avert major financial mistakes.
 Stay informed and current regarding your creative works.
 Beginning today, make an annual commitment to handling and/or checking up on your business: to copyright your lyrics, license your music and collect your royalties.

 (b) If you create in multiple genres, form mutual alliances related to each specific genre.
-Contact regional, state and/or online groups for support and mentorship opportunities such as:
+Contact regional, state and/or online groups for support, networking and mentorship opportunities such as:

 all of which have free and/or professional plan memberships.